saurabhdaware/blog.saurabhdaware.in/content/is-this-client-side-routing/index.md

 Before we begin, I want you all to answer one simple poll without reloading the page.
 Don't worry it's not about getting the right answer.

-**The routing between blog's homepage to this page, was it a client-side or browser's default navigation?**
+**The navigation between blog's homepage to this page, was it a client-side navigation or browser's default navigation?**

 <details>
-<summary>Explain client-side routing and browser navigation</summary>
+<summary>Explain client-side navigation and browser navigation</summary>

-**Client-side routing** is when the navigation happens on JavaScript on the client-side.
+**Client-side navigation** is when the navigation happens on JavaScript on the client-side.
 This does not require any page-reload and is instant.

 **Browser's default navigation** is the default behaviour when we click a link.
 It requests a new document and waits for the page to load and then navigates to the page.